Skip to content

 Watching the Sunrise and Sunset

-• Monument Valley is perfect for panoramic shots.
-Take a series of pics and stitch them together later, or use your phone’s panorama mode.
+• Monument Valley begs for panoramas.
+You can take a series of photos and combine them later, or use panorama mode on your phone.

-• If you’re staying overnight, try capturing the starry sky.
-Monument Valley has some seriously dark skies—great for stargazing.
+• If you’re staying overnight nearby, definitely try to capture the starry sky.
+The valley has exceptionally dark skies, great for astrophotography.

 Sunset is the perfect time for photos in Monument Valley